LOG IN

 Ballroom parties are a time for enjoying dancing and to practice moves you already know.

-The floor is crowded; the music is loud - so it's not the time or place for instruction or Q&A.
+The floor is crowded; the music is loud - so it's not the time or place for instruction or classroom-style Q&A.

 If you have questions about steps, save them for your private lesson.